EdDataScienceEES/tutorial-orla03/index.md

 <center> <img src="{{ site.baseurl }}/figures/Prediction-int.png" alt="Img" style="width: 800px;"/> </center>

 Time to notice a few important points!!
-The prediction intervals increase in size as the height increases, this is due to the lack of cetainty for the model in the predictions its making.
+The prediction intervals increase in size as the height increases, this is due to the lack of certainty for the model in the predictions it is making.
 Recall that a smaller confidence interval generally means more precision, this applies to prediction intervals too!

 We will now predict the intervals for our height values from the `trees` dataframe.